Live Exploration of Dynamic Rings: Abstract

 \section{Abstract}

+In the {\em graph exploration} problem, a team of mobile computational entities, called agents, arbitrarily positioned at some nodes of a graph, must cooperate so that each node is eventually visited by at least one agent.
+In the literature, the main focus has been on graphs that are {\em static}; that is, the topology is either invariant in time or subject to localized changes.

-Almost all the vast literature on graph exploration assumes that the graph is {\em static}: its topology does not change during the exploration, except for occasional faults.
-To date, very little is known on exploration of {\em dynamic} graphs, where the topology is continously changing.
-The few studies have been limited to the {\em centralized} (or post-mortem) case, assuming complete a priori knowledge of the changes and the times of their occurrence, and have only considered fully synchronous systems.
+The few studies on exploration of {\em dynamic} graphs have been almost all limited to the {\em centralized} case (i.e., assuming complete a priori knowledge of the changes and the times of their occurrence).

-In this paper, we start the study of the {\em decentralized} (or live) exploration of dynamic graphs, i.e. when the agents operate in the graph unaware of the location and timing of the changes.
-We consider dynamic rings under the standard {\em 1-interval-connected} restriction, and investigate the feasibility of their exploration, in both the fully synchronous and semi-synchronous cases.
-When exploration is possible we examine at what cost, focusing on the minimum number of agents capable of exploring the ring.
-We establish several results highlighting the impact that {\em anonymity} and {\em structural knowledge} have on the feasibility and complexity of the problem.
+We investigate the {\em decentralized} exploration of dynamic graphs (i.e., when the agents are unaware of the location and timing of the changes) focusing, in this paper, on dynamic systems whose underlying graph is a {\em ring}.

+We first consider the {\em fully-synchronous} systems traditionally assumed in the literature; i.e., all agents are active at each time step.
+We then introduce the notion of {\em semi-synchronous} systems, where only a subset of agents might be active at each time step (the choice of the subset is made by an adversary); this model is common in the context of mobile agents in continuous spaces but has never been studied before for agents moving in graphs.
+Our main focus is on the impact that the level of synchrony as well as other factors such as anonymity, knowledge of the size of the ring, and chirality (i.e., common orientation) have on the solvability of the problem, focusing on the minimum number of agents necessary.

+We draw an extensive map of feasibility, and of complexity in terms of minimum number of agent movements.
+All our sufficiency proofs are constructive, and almost all our solution protocols are asymptotically optimal.